keaglin/project2/readme.md

 ## Reflection

-  - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
-  - What did you set out to build?
-  - Why was this project challenging and therefore a really good learning experience?
-  - What were some unexpected obstacles?
-  - What tools did you use to implement this project?
-      - This might seem obvious because you are IN this codebase, but to all other humans now is the time to talk about why you chose webpack instead of create react app, or D3, or vanilla JS instead of a framework etc. Brag about your choices and justify them here.
 #### About
 This was a project built over 3 days to wrap up Unit 2 of my Web Development Immersive cohort at General Assembly DC.
 I built it to demonstrate knowledge of backend engineering techniques learned during Unit 2.
 I initially set out to build an API with a separate frontend.
 The project was inspired by my wife's idea to make and bind a physical book.
 I thought a website would make the information more accessible and easier to disseminate.